Ramz-T/Ramz-T/README.md

 ## About Me

-My name is [Ramzey] and I'm a [Aspiring cyber security engineer].
-I have a passion for [cybersecurity] and enjoy working on various projects in my spare time.
+My name is Ramzey Thabet and I'm a Aspiring cyber security engineer.
+I have a passion for cyber security and enjoy working on various projects in my spare time.

 - Programming languages: [python]